-A file folder game is a simple way to make a game for fun or for learning a concept that can easily be pulled out for independent learning or concept reinforcement.
+Our simple learning project today is a Very Hungry Caterpillar File Folder game perfect for your Pre-K, Preschool and Kindergarten age child.
+File folder games are a simple way to make a game for fun or for learning that is easily stored and works well for independent learning or concept reinforcement.

 We are going to talk about why and how to make file folder games and then make a really cute Very Hungry Caterpillar file folder game that is super versatile and can be used for lots of different learning games based on your learning goals.